-The PGDip is also closely related to the MA in Theology (180 credits): the two programmes draw on the same selection of taught modules and require the same number and distribution of modules.
-An MA student who passes the four taught modules (120 credits), including the core module BD6.4, but not the MA dissertation/project package (60 credits) may be awarded the PGDip as an exit qualification.
+The MA in Theology (180 credits) is closely related to the PGDip in Theology (120 credits): the two programmes draw on the same selection of taught modules and require the same number and distribution of modules.
+An MA student who passes the four taught modules (120 credits), including the core module BD6.4, but not the research element (60 credits) of the programme, may be awarded the PGDip in Theology as an exit qualification.